matuteiglesias/journal/content/Business/2024-11-19_Developed_Financial_Management_Strategies_for_Fami.md

 - Outlined strategies for managing resistance to financial changes, particularly related to passive income from rentals.
 - Provided a practical guide for managing a joint account with dividends, ensuring control over fund withdrawals by beneficiaries.
 - Addressed the issue of disordered spending in families with shared resources, analyzing causes and impacts, and offering effective management strategies.
-- Offered strategies for managing family assets post-donation, focusing on communication, financial transparency, and mitigating family resistance.
+- Offered strategies for managing family assets post-donation, focusing on [[communication]], financial transparency, and mitigating family resistance.

 ### Achievements
 - Clarified various financial management strategies for family contexts, including business management, investment models, and asset management.